ababic/django-cogwheels/README.rst

 About Cogwheels
 ===============

-Cogwheels is a tool for developers of reusable Django apps, to help them implement 'overridable app-specific settings' in a simple, standardised way.
+Cogwheels is a tool for developers of reusable Django apps, to help them implement overridable app-specific settings in a simple, robust, standardised way.

 It aims to: